lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 **P.S. the alignment model here is very similar to self-attention in the future

-Since sentences aren't isomoprhic (one-to-one and onto), there may be 2 words squished into 1, 1 word expanded to 2, or 2 non-adjacent words that are used in outputting 1
+Since sentences aren't exactly isomoprhic (one-to-one and onto), there may be 2 words squished into 1, 1 word expanded to 2, or 2 non-adjacent words that are used in outputting 1

 ***Realistically, any Seq2Seq task that isn't isomorphic would benefit from this structure***